There is no set rule on this, but we do have a suggested order for each level, as some units follow on from others.

 - Indirect tax (IDRX)

-Once again, the reason for studying in this order is that it is best to start with the two bookkeeping units (Advanced Bookkeeping and Final Accounts Preparation)
+As with level 2 the reason for studying in this order is that it is best to start with the two bookkeeping units (Advanced Bookkeeping and Final Accounts Preparation)

 These units build on what you’ve already learned in the first two units of level 2, and typically students have studied this at the very beginning of that level.
 Ideally we don’t want a large time delay between studying these units and then needing this knowledge for level 3.